-From 1-6 April, HMS Mohawk as part of the 14th DF escorted a convoy from Egypt to Greece and although they were attacked by the Luftwaffe, they were not damaged.
+From 1-6 April, HMS Mohawk as part of the 14th DF escorted a convoy from Egypt to Greece and although the Luftwaffe attacked them, they were not damaged.
 They arrived in Malta on the night of 10/11 April 1941 and were given orders to attack Italian supply convoys to Libya.
-On their third patrol they attacked a small convoy of 5 cargo ships and three destroyers in the early hours of 16 April 1941.
+On their third patrol they attacked a small convoy of five cargo ships and three destroyers in the early hours of 16 April 1941.

 HMS Mohawk and HMS Nubian were in the rear of the flotilla formation, the lead ships opening fire at 02.20 am.
 Mohawk withheld fire as all targets were being engaged and when the leading Italian destroyer Luca Tarigo turned back, all ships opened fire.
 Whilst the Italian ship was sinking, it managed to fire two torpedoes.
 The first of these struck HMS Mohawk as she was turning to avoid being rammed by the German freighter SS Arta shortly after 2.45 am.
 The torpedo hit on the starboard side knocking out both aft gun mounts and blowing off the upper stern.
 The Chief Engineer reported that Mohawk could still move but another torpedo stuck at 02.53 am causing the aft boiler to explode and the upper deck to split down the middle.
-HMS Mohawk capsized one minute later with the loss of 41 crewmen.
+HMS Mohawk capsized one minute later with the loss of forty-one crewmen.
 HMS Janus put 4 shells into Mohawk’s buoyant forecastle to allow her to sink underwater in the shallow waters off the Kerkennah Islands, position 34.56N 11.42E – 41 of the ship’s company lost their lives and 168 survivors were rescued.